 The basic ingredients for these easy and quick dinner rolls are as follows:

 - Baking powder: It is the substitute for yeast in this quick dinner roll recipe.
 When you bake with baking powder, you don’t need to let the dough rest and rise.
-The final texture of baking powder bread is not as airy as yeast bread rolls, but it is still soft and satisfying.
+The final texture of baking powder bread is not as airy as yeast bread rolls, but it is still satisfying.

 - Flour: We use either all-purpose flour or a mixture of all-purpose flour and whole wheat flour.
 As you can guess, they are softer when we make them with all-purpose flour only.